skaler12/Cinema-Operating-System---Java-SE-Junit5/README.md

 - Start application , use commend java StartProjects Ofcourse you can after compile, building ,JAR file, use command - cf CinemaOperatingSystem.jar .

+# The program is used to operate the cinema
+Program has 3 step

+## 1 step
+Welcome Message
+When user start program get Welcome message

+## 2 step
+Now user can create account , loggin account or stop application Application is protected against entering an incorrect data format

+## 3 step
+User Can:
+- see all spectacles in this week, and buy tickets.
+- see all buying tickets
+- Go back to Step 2

+If user buy tickets, appilaction generate .txt file in tickets directory

+Application has also methods for Developers.
+Methods:
+- SerializableUserWithLoggin()
+- ReadSerializableObject
+couse that developers has save and read .bin file which contain information about user who are loggin in application.

+Do you need more infrmaction ?
+Look at index.html file in main directory - this is JavaDoc.

+Check it Out !